 Karate is a popular martial art, which places a great emphasis on unarmed striking techniques.

 Many of the details about karate’s origins have been lost to time.
 Illiteracy was once a cultural norm, so most martial arts were transmitted through apprenticeships.
-While a few martial arts were founded by aristocrats who could afford education (or scribes), few of these masters were also good authors.
-These problems are compounded by the fact that few records from that period survived the Battle of Okinawa, and what information we have to draw upon is obfuscated by several Asian cultural nuances:
+While a few martial artists were aristocrats who could afford an education (or scribes), few of these masters were also good authors.
+These problems are compounded by the fact that most records from that period were destroyed during the Battle of Okinawa, and the surviving information is obfuscated by several Asian cultural nuances:

 - The Chinese and Japanese have historically had a strained relationship.
 As such, the Chinese influences on karate have been downplayed for marketing purposes.

 - Events which occurred in the timeframe of 10 to 10,000 years ago are all mukashi (“once upon a time…”).